KRFOSS/kali-docs/usb/kali-linux-live-usb-install/index.md

 #### Creating a Bootable Kali USB Drive on Windows

 1. Plug your USB drive into an available USB port on your Windows PC, note which drive designator (e.g. "F:\") it uses once it mounts, and launch Rufus.
-2. Choose the Kali Linux ISO file to be imaged with "SELECT" and verify that the USB drive to be overwritten is the correct one.
-Click the "START" button.
+2. Choose the Kali Linux ISO file to be imaged with "select image" and verify that the USB drive to be overwritten is the correct one.
+Click the "Flash!" button once ready.
 ![kali-usb-install-windows](kali-usb-install-windows.png)
-3. Once the bar is completely green and "READY" is shown, the imaging is complete and you can safely eject the USB drive from the Windows machine.
-You can now use the USB device to boot into Kali Linux.
+3. Once Etcher alerts you that the image has been flashed, you can safely remove the USB drive and proceed to boot into Kali with it.

 #### Creating a Bootable Kali USB Drive on Linux

 Creating a bootable Kali Linux USB key in a Linux environment is easy.
 Once you've downloaded and verified your Kali ISO file, you can use the **dd** command to copy it over to your USB stick using the following procedure.
 Note that you'll need to be running as root, or to execute the **dd** command with sudo.
 The following example assumes a Linux Mint 17.1 desktop — depending on the distro you're using, a few specifics may vary slightly, but the general idea should be very similar.
+If you would prefer to use Etcher, then follow the same directions as a Windows user.
+Note that the USB drive will have a path similar to /dev/sdb.

 {{% notice info %}}
 WARNING: Although the process of imaging Kali Linux onto a USB drive is very easy, you can just as easily overwrite a disk drive you didn't intend to with dd if you do not understand what you are doing, or if you specify an incorrect output path.
 Double-check what you're doing before you do it, it'll be too late afterwards.